AcubeSAT/ecss-services/docs/usage_with_microcontroller.md

 	parameters = {{0, parameter1}, {1, parameter2}, {2, parameter3}};
 }
 ```
-2. @ref TimeBasedSchedulingService::taskNotifier
+2. @ref TimeBasedSchedulingService::notifyNewActivityAddition

-In case the TimeBasedScheduling service runs out of activities, instead of the Platform checking periodically if an
-activity has been entered, the Platform should stop the task until a new activity arrives so low consumption of
+The TimeBasedSchedulingService is responsible for storing the activities/TCs to be executed.
+However, if this list of
+stored activities is emptied, the Platform Task responsible to execute these TCs should be paused.
+With this
-computing resources can be achieved.
-With this function, a notifier can be implemented on the Platform to restart the
+function, a notifier can be implemented and called by `TimeBasedScheduling::insertActivities()` to notify the
-task, which function is called by TimeBasedScheduling::insertActivities to notify the task to restart after a new
-activity is inserted.
+Task to restart after a new activity is inserted.

 An example implementation for FreeRTOS can be as follows:
 ```cpp